Quantum phase transitions of topological insulators without gap closing: Abstract

 \section{Abstract}

-We consider two-dimensional topological insulators as prototypes of symmetry protected topological phases where spin-orbit coupling gives rise to the topological insulator phase.
-The appearance of additional non-topological terms might cause quantum phase transitions into trivial phases when this topologically trivial term overweights the spin-orbit coupling.
-Usually such a phase transition is associated with closing of the bulk gap.
-In contrast, time-reversal symmetry breaking terms immediately destroy the topological phase without closing of the bulk gap unless the axial spin symmetry remains preserved.
-These findings are discussed in the context of topological insulators in the presence of interactions.
+We consider two-dimensional Chern insulators and time-reversal invariant topological insulators and discuss the effect of perturbations breaking either particle-number conservation or time-reversal symmetry.
+The appearance of trivial mass terms is expected to cause quantum phase transitions into trivial phases when such a perturbation overweights the topological term.
+These phase transitions are usually associated with a bulk-gap closing.
+In contrast, the chiral Chern insulator is unaffected by particle-number breaking perturbations.
+Moreover, the $\mathbb{Z}_2$ topological insulator undergoes phase transitions into topologically trivial phases without bulk-gap closing in the presence of any of such perturbations.
+In certain cases, these phase transitions can be circumvented and the protection restored by another U(1) symmetry, \eg due to spin conservation.
+These findings are discussed in the context of interacting topological insulators.